namezk/AWS-SFTP-Setup-Script/README.md

 # AWS-SFTP-Setup-Script

-Amazon Web Services now offers SFTP as a service; To use it, you need to setup a few resources on the back end; This script automates that for you.
+Amazon Web Services now offers SFTP as a service; To use it, you need to setup a few resources on the back end; This script simplifies that process for you.

 ## Prerequisites